aicenter/FUP/lectures/lecture12.md

 ```
 </div>

-This can be achieved by explicitly passing around trees and a state (in this case the incrementing
+We can implement a function that performs the task above by explicitly passing around trees and a
-`Int` that will be put in the leaves).
-The solution looked like below:
+state (in this case the incrementing `Int` that will be put in the leaves).
+The solution looked like
+below:
 ```haskell{3-5}
 labelHlp :: Tree a -> Int -> (Tree (a, Int), Int) labelHlp (Leaf x) n = (Leaf (x, n), n+1)